The KGS Team

 Adam Rosszay is a Senior Software QA Engineer at KGS Buildings.
 His motto, “Do it right, or don’t do it at all” speaks to his passion for high-quality software.
 Studying under the masterful tutelage of Jeff Glennon, one of Boston’s most respected QA minds, shaped Adam into much more than a software tester: he prides himself in taking a holistic approach to evaluating how different divisions and teams within a company not only impact the quality of the software itself, but also the process, communication, and transparency that are vital to creating a high-quality product.
 His passion and expertise in Agile methodology and test automation are key in this respect as well.
 Adam holds a BS in Computer Engineering (‘05) from Northeastern University.
 When he’s not busy turning things into gold at KGS, you can find Adam stepping to the beat in the Boston Latin dance scene, DJing an EDM party somewhere, or scheming ways to save the world while supporting a local coffee shop.

-Scott Stewart - Building Analyst
+Troy Wilson - Building Analyst